 Restaurant, Food & Beverage Management - BS

 The Restaurant, Food & Beverage Management bachelor’s degree program provides a unique combination of culinary skills and hospitality management.
 The focus is on current restaurant and food service management industry topics.
 The program also develops proficiency in the area of beverage management.
-Other areas of study include critical thinking, financial analysis, leadership and customer awareness in order to prepare students for a management career in the food service industry.
+Other areas of study include critical thinking, financial analysis, industry technology, social media, leadership and customer awareness to prepare students for a management career in the food service industry.
 According to the National Restaurant Association, the food and beverage industry is the largest U.S. employer besides the government.

 Upon completion of the program, graduates are expected to:

-This program includes a unique hands-on rotational internship experience at a Johnson & Wales-owned facility, or at one of our partner properties.
+This program includes a unique experience-based rotational internship experience at a Johnson & Wales-owned facility, or at one of JWU's partner properties.

 Value-added certifications within the degree include an industry-recognized responsible alcohol service certification, the national sanitation certification (a graduation requirement), recognized by the Conference for Food Protection and the International School of Mixology Bartending Certificate.